socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     </div>

 [VO]
-JSX is a markup language, that lets us write something that looks a lot like HTML, in javascript.
+JSX is a markup language, that lets us write something that looks kind of like HTML, in javascript.

 [SC]
+jsx snippet
 [VO]
 Now, notice, I said, kind of like HTML.

 Here's a little JSX.
 You can see, it's not quite HTML.
-First off, notice how, instead of writing class, we write className, to add a class?
+First off, notice how, instead of writing class, we write className, to add a class.
 Where have we seen that before?

 [SC]
+ dom manipulation

 [VO]
 Oh, yeah.